Hielscher Ultrasonics

-Ultrasonic Extraction of Olive Leaf Extract
+Ultrasonic Extraction of Bioactive Compounds from Olive Leaves

-Olive Leaf Extract
+What Makes Olive Leaf Extract so Beneficial?

 Ultrasonic extraction is used to release bioactive compounds such as oleuropein, hydroxytyrosol and other polyphenols from olive leaves.Olive (Olea europaea) leaves, an agricultural waste or by-product, are a great source os natural antioxidants.
 Olive leaves contain various polyphenols (also known as biophenols), such as oleuropein and oleacein.
 Polyphenols occur naturally in plants and contribute to the health benefits of olive leaf extract.
 Besides polyphenols, the leaves of the olive tree are rich in antioxidants, such as ligstroside isomers, hydroxytyrosol, tyrosol and caffeic acid.